babab/simphplist/README.md

 When a route is matched, any subsequent calls to `when()` or `other()` will have no effect.
-The `setPrefix()`, `when()` and `other()` methods can be chained together like below, which will read somewhat like a typical if..elseif..else construct.
+The `setPrefix()`, `when()` and `other()` methods can be chained together like below, which will read somewhat like a typical `if..elseif..else` construct.

 The API design is inspired by:

 - Laravel Routing        : the closure function
-- AngularJS' ngRoute     : when..other syntax and `:identifier`
+- AngularJS' ngRoute     : `when..other` and `/url/:identifier` syntax
-                           for matching identifiers
 - AngularJS' ngController: dependency injection based on postional arguments